Anjali (actress): 2006–2008: Early work and breakthrough

-2010–2012: Critical acclaim
+2010–2012: Critical acclaim and established actress

 She next played Kani, a fiery, independent sales girl in a textile showroom in Angadi Theru (2010) which was released two years after her last venture.
-The Vasanthabalan-directed tragedy drama focussed on the lives of young employees who work in retail department stores.
+The Vasanthabalan-directed tragedy drama focused on the lives of young employees who work in retail department stores.
 The film was shot in real location at the Ranganathan Street in T Nagar, Chennai with hidden cameras, with Anjali disclosing that they wore the uniform of a particular textile company, passing off as real sales-people and selling goods.
 Angadi Theru opened to rave reviews, whilst also fetching Anjali critical acclaim for her performance, which went on to win several accolades, including the Filmfare Award for Best Actress – Tamil.
 She subsequently appeared in two family drama films; S Pictures' Rettaisuzhi, in which she shared screen with veteran directors Bharathiraja and K Balachandar, and Magizhchi, co-starring and directed by Gowthaman.
-The latter released to favourable reviews, and Anjali received positive feedback on her performance, being labelled as "impressive", and "almost perfect as the young, a bit mischievous, village girl"; however both films failed to succeed at the box office.
+The latter released to favourable reviews, and "almost perfect as the young, a bit mischievous, village girl"; however both films failed to succeed at the box office.

-In 2011, she first appeared in Payyans alongside Jayasurya, which marked her début in Malayalam cinema, followed by a lead female role in the Cloud Nine Movies-production Thoonga Nagaram, in which she starred as an anchor in local television, and a cameo appearance in a song in Ko that also featured other lead actors from Tamil cinema.
+In 2011, she first appeared in Payyans alongside Jayasurya, which marked her début in Malayalam cinema, followed by a lead female role in the Cloud Nine Movies-production Thoonga Nagaram, in which she starred as an anchor on local television, and a cameo appearance in a song in Ko that also featured other lead actors from Tamil cinema.
 She was then seen in the small-budget drama film Karungali, directed by Kalanjiyam.
-Kalanjiyam had signed up Anjali, rechristening her as Sundari then, for a film titled Sathamindri Muthamidu, even prior to Kattradhu Thamizh, followed by three more films, all of which were cancelled.
 Following her rise to fame post Angadi Theru, Kalanjiyam revived one of the projects, namely Karungali, with Anjali agreeing to be part of it, owing to her prior commitments.
 The film featured her as a childless housewife living in a bad relationship with her husband, and was a critical and commercial failure.